Dark-pion dark matter beyond leading order: unitarized chiral dynamics: Implications for dark-pion DM

 which leads to the following improved amplitudes

+These two treatments—namely, the chiral unitary method applied to the $s$-wave channels and the tree-level $K$-matrix approximation adopted for the $p$-wave channels—are compatible, as freeze-out and self-scattering are governed by different dominant scattering channels.
+Accordingly, we employ channel-dependent unitarization schemes that provide a consistent and practical approximation for each observable within the same effective theory.
 Then our primary aim is to examine how unitarization impacts the self-scattering cross section implied by the coupling $m_\pi/f_\pi$ that satisfies the relic-abundance condition.

 In Fig.~\ref{fig:wide}, we display the couplings $m_\pi/f_\pi$ (left axis) that reproduce the relic abundance $\Omega_{\rm DM}h^2 \simeq 0.12$ under the approximate formula Eq.~(\ref{eq:SIMP approximation}) for the given dark-pion DM mass $m_\pi$, along with the resulting self-scattering cross section $\sigma/m_\pi$ (right axis).
+Here we evaluate the unitarized $\sigma/m_\pi$ at $v_{\rm DM}=10^{-3}$, which we take as a representative velocity of DM on galactic scales.
 The left panels take the symmetry-breaking pattern of the dark pion to be $SU(4) \times SU(4)/SU(4)$, whereas the right panels take $SU(4)/SO(4)$.
 The upper panels use a freeze-out parameter $x_f=15$, and the lower panels use $x_f=20$.
 We also indicate in the figure the phenomenologically preferred interval for the self-scattering cross section, as given by Eq.~(\ref{eq:self-scattering condition}).
 In each panel, the blue solid (dashed) curves show, as a function of $m_\pi$, the couplings $m_\pi/f_\pi$ required to reproduce the relic abundance, computed at LO (with a tree-level $K$-matrix approximation).
 The green solid/dashed curves give the corresponding self-scattering cross section $\sigma/m_\pi$ evaluated at LO $2\to2$ amplitudes from those parameter choices $(m_\pi,m_\pi/f_\pi)$ without/with unitarization of the freeze-out $3\to2$ process.
 Finally, the red solid/dashed curves show $\sigma/m_\pi$ obtained using the improved $2\to2$ amplitude by the chiral unitary method in Eq.~(\ref{eq:chiral unitary}), based on the couplings without/with unitarization of the $3\to2$ process, respectively.

 Using pure LO perturbation theory, all panels exhibit a parameter region of $(m_\pi,m_\pi/f_\pi)$ in which the required coupling stays below the naive perturbative bound, $m_\pi/f_\pi \lesssim 4\pi$, while the self-scattering cross section $\sigma/m_\pi$ falls within the phenomenologically favored window in Eq.~(\ref{eq:self-scattering condition}).
 On the other hand, when the $p$-wave amplitudes are unitarized via the tree-level $K$-matrix in Eq.~(\ref{eq:inelastic K-matrix}), the $3\to2$ inelastic amplitude is suppressed near the three-body threshold relative to the LO amplitude.
 To satisfy the relic-abundance condition at the same mass $m_\pi$, this requires a larger coupling than at LO calculation, which (i) lowers the mass upper limit imposed by the naive perturbative bound, and (ii) tends to inflate $\sigma/m_\pi$, making it more likely to fall outside the self-scattering window.